liyanasahir/mission-buildwebsite/day5.md

 If you already know some programming language - it would be very easy for you to get started here.
 Otherwise, it’s still cool.
 The whole purpose of the tutorials is to build a strong base for everyone, regardless of previous experience.

+## So in short -

+1) If you haven't been able to keep up with everything so far - Use the github link to catch up

+2) If you have finished task 1 - please make an attempt on task 2 and send screenshot here + upload the code on your github and send it to me

+3) If you've done both - and only if you have done both - go onto Javascript